QUIQQER/package-cache/README.md

 Optimizer
 ========

-Dieses Modul erweitert QUIQQER um ein besseres Webseiten-Caching-System.
-Das QUIQQER Optimizer Modul generiert statisches HTML, kombiniert und optimiert CSS und JavaScript.

-Paketname:
+This module extends QUIQQER with a better web page caching system.
+The QUIQQER Optimizer module generates static HTML, combines and optimizes CSS and JavaScript and much more.

+Package name:

     quiqqer/cache

 Features
 --------

-- Generiert statisches HTML
+- Generates static HTML
-- Kombiniert CSS und JavaScript
+- Combines CSS and JavaScript
-- Optimiert CSS und JavaScript
+- Optimizes CSS and JavaScript
-- Verkleinert die Requests eines Templates
+- Reduces the requests of a template
-- Nutzt LocaleStorage für requireJS Aufrufe
+- Uses LocaleStorage for requireJS calls
-- Optimiert JavaScript AMD Module
-- Optimiert PNG und JPG Bilder beim Cache-Aufbau
+- Optimizes PNG and JPG images during cache creation

-- **WICHTIG**: Die JavaScript Komprimierung ist in der Beta.

 Installation
 ------------

-Der Paketname ist: quiqqer/cache

-Mitwirken
+The package name: quiqqer/cache

+Contribute
 ----------

 - Issue Tracker: https://dev.quiqqer.com/quiqqer/package-cache/issues